Conducts projects and produces resources promoting the use of accessible technology in teaching, learning, and research

 Wired connectivity to UW campus, Internet, and various research networks; 10/100/1000 Mbps to the wall port as building wiring permits.
 Basic rate limited to 2 ports per capita.
 Total bandwidth available to a building is based on aggregate usage, with a minimum of 1Gbps per building.

-Static or DHCP address assignments within registered UW IPv4 address space based on demonstrated need.
+Static or DHCP address assignments within registered UW IPv4 address space.

 A redundant router connection via Virtual Router Redundancy Protocol (VRRP) between UW-IT routing centers, for diversity across the entire campus.
 Costs vary depending on the connection speed desired, actual type/model of equipment for your location, and the facilities available at the location.
 See Price section below for rates.